carpentries-incubator/iot-novice/episodes/06-combine-sensors.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

+## Combine the two circuits on one breadboard

+![Circuit with the DHT22 temperature sensor and and LDR light for measuring light intensity](fig/DHT22_LDR.png)

 ## Combine the code for the two circuits

-![Circuit with the DHT22 temperature sensor and and LDR light for measuring light intensity](fig/DHT22_LDR.png)

 ```c
 #include <DHT.h>